dkim1320/dkim1320/README.md

-# Hi there, I'm [Your Name] 👋
+# Hi there, I'm Daniil Kim 👋

 ## 👨‍💻 Professional Summary
-I'm a [Your Job Title/Profession] with [number of years] years of experience in [your areas of expertise].
+I'm a student in Master's in Business Analytics and Big Data with [number of years] years of experience in [your areas of expertise].
 Passionate about [specific interests in your field], I'm committed to delivering high-quality and scalable solutions.
 [Add any notable achievements or personal pitch].

 ## 📈 GitHub Statistics